 Entering memreport

-(-full) in the game console will create a directory map and a .memreport
+(-full) in the game console will create a directory and .memreport

 file in Saved/Profiling/Memreports

-, which can be opened with a text editor to observe memory usage in various parts of the game.
+, which can be opened with a text editor to view the memory usage of different parts of the game.

-Specific usage of memory analysis tools and the analysis process of memory allocation in the UE engine will be detailed later when time allows.
-For information about LLM, please refer to the UE documentation.
+I will provide more details on the usage of specific memory analysis tools and the analysis process for memory allocation in the UE engine, as time allows.
+For more detailed information about LLM, please refer to the UE documentation.

-The optimization methods listed below are optional; it is not necessary to implement all of them for the best results.
-Since memory optimization must balance efficiency, features can be selectively optimized based on project needs across different devices, ensuring compatibility while minimizing resource consumption on low-end devices.
+The listed optimization methods are actually optional; it is not necessary to implement all of them to achieve the best results, as memory optimization must balance efficiency.
+Therefore, optimizations can be controlled based on project requirements across different devices while ensuring feature consistency for low-end machines.

-Here are the main areas in UE that can be optimized, along with suggestions on how to do so.
-Specific optimization data will be analyzed and supplemented as time permits.
+Here, I will mainly list which parts of UE can be optimized and how to do so.
+Specific optimization data will be analyzed and supplemented over time.

 Disable Unnecessary Feature Support

-- APEX: If the Nvidia APEX destruction system is not in use, APEX support can be removed during engine compilation.
-Set
+- APEX: If the Nvidia APEX destruction system is not used, support for APEX can be removed during engine compilation.
+This can be set in BuildSetting or TargetRules by setting

 bCompileAPEX=true